samsuanchen/wb32f10/README.md

 The forth word lo will pull down the led pin to electric level LOW.
 So we could input "**led lo**" to turn on the blue led.

 	17. lo ( pin -- ) pull down digital OUTPUT pin to electric level LOW inp 16 : led lo
 		< dsDepth 1 [ 6 ] base10 >

 The forth word **ms** could be used to wait for give number of milliseconds.
 And hence, we could input "led lo 250 ms led hi 250 ms led lo 250 ms led hi 250 ms" to on/off the led 4 times in two seconds.

 	18. ms ( n -- ) wait for n milliseconds
 		inp 17 : led lo 250 ms led hi 250 ms led lo 250 ms led hi 250 ms led lo 250 ms led hi 250 ms led lo 250 ms led hi 250 ms
 		< dsDepth 1 [ 6 ] base10 >

 Normally, the forth word **out** should be used to set gpio pin mode direction as OUTPUT before writing HIGH/LOW to the digital OUTPUT pin.
 In the same way, the forth word **inp** should be used to set gpio pin mode direction as INPUT before reading a digital INPUT pin.
 On wifi boy esp32, 8 buttons could be tried, namely gpio 17, 23, 27, 32, 33, 34, 39.

 	19. out ( pin -- ) set gpio pin mode direction as OUTPUT
 	20. inp ( pin -- ) set gpio pin mode direction as INPUT
 	21. p! ( v pin -- ) write v to digital OUTPUT pin (v=0 for LOW or v=1 for HIGH)
 	22. p@ ( pin -- v ) read v from digital INPUT pin (v=0 for LOW or v=1 for HIGH)

 Alternatively, we could use "1 16 p!" to turn off or "0 16 p!" to turn on the blue led.

+#### d.
+Vocaburaly of wb32f10

+	01. bin ( -- ) set number conversion base B=2
+	02. oct ( -- ) set number conversion base B=8
+	03. dec ( -- ) set number conversion base B=10
+	04. hex ( -- ) set number conversion base B=16
+	05. base! ( b -- ) set number conversion base B=b
+	06. base@ ( -- B ) get number conversion base B
+	07. + ( a b -- a+b ) a add b
+	08. * ( a b -- a*b ) a multiply b
+	09. - ( a b -- a-b ) a subtract b
+	10. / ( a b -- a/b ) a divide b
+	11. words ( -- ) show all forth word names
+	12. words <string> ( -- ) show all forth word names including given string
+	13. see <name> ( -- ) see the word of given name
+	14. dump ( a n -- ) show n cells at address a
+	15. led ( -- 16  ) give decimal 16 (gpio pin number of the blue led)
+	16. hi  ( pin -- ) pull up digital OUTPUT pin to electric level HIGH
+	17. lo ( pin -- ) pull down digital OUTPUT pin to electric level LOW
+	18. ms ( n -- ) wait for n milliseconds
+	19. out ( pin -- ) set gpio pin mode direction as OUTPUT
+	20. inp ( pin -- ) set gpio pin mode direction as INPUT
+	21. p! ( v pin -- ) write v to digital OUTPUT pin (v=0 for LOW or v=1 for HIGH)
+	22. p@ ( pin -- v ) read v from digital INPUT pin (v=0 for LOW or v=1 for HIGH)

 ### B. Intention of project wb32f10

 01. Forth Promotion

+01. Interactive

 02. Rapid Prototyping

-03. More Resources As Much As Possible
+03. Using Resources As Much As Possible

-04. More Top Down
+04. Top Down design

-05. Less Bottom Up
+05. Bottom Up testing

 06. More Application Programming